-Imagine trying to drive a 28-horsepower Citroën 2CV to West Africa over off road tracks that usually need a 4×4.
-This year I participated in the hardcore edition of the Touareg Trail from Brussels to Benin and it turned out to be the road trip of a lifetime!
+Imagine trying to drive a 28-horsepower Citroën 2CV to West Africa over off road tracks that typically require a professional 4×4.
+I once participated in the hardcore edition of the Touareg Trail from Brussels to Benin and it turned out to be the road trip of a lifetime!

 The route covered 10,000 carefully selected kilometres.
-It lead straight through the desert of Morocco using some of the famous Dakar Rally tracks, through the Western Sahara and onwards to Mauritania and others.
-Getting stuck in the sand, having flat tires, broken brakes, failed engines and running out of petrol.
+It lead straight through the desert of Morocco using some of the famous Dakar Rally tracks, through the Western Sahara and onwards to Mauritania and West Africa.
+Getting stuck in the sand, flat tires, broken brakes, failed engines and running out of petrol.
 It was all part of the adventure!